 - Clear Communication.
 Communication is important with anything.
 When scope creep starts to show up, the only way to effectively stop it and keep things moving smoothly is communication.
 Have a conversation at the beginning of the project to review what has been decided.
 Without effective communication, no relationship will last.

 While these all happen when using a good designer, here are a couple of things you can do to help make sure scope creep doesn’t happen.

 - Know What You Want.
 It sounds simple, but we’ve spoken with many people who didn’t know exactly what they wanted from their project.
 Knowing what success looks like to you and what you want and even how you’d like to feel at the end of the project makes it easier for a project roadmap to be made in the form of a scope of work.

 - Ask Questions.
 And ask them at the very beginning.
 You should understand the process, how your designer works, fees, expectations, timeline, and deliverables before you sign a proposal or start the project fully.
-We’ve run into a lot of situations where a client didn’t ask a question early on, for one reason or another, and that one question helped them understand something that changed the entire process.
+Make sure you ask questions, it can sometimes change the course of the entire project.
+Never be afraid to ask too many questions if you aren’t familiar with the process.

 - Value Your Time.
 Every time you want to change the scope, add something, or in some way begin to start Scope Creep, whether you know it or not, costs everyone time, including you.

-Keeping these things in mind, and making sure your designer does too, is a great starting point to getting the most out of your project and your designer.
+Keeping these things in mind and making sure your designer does too.
+This is a great starting point to getting the most out of your project and your designer.